Skip to Content

 Courtesy of Aisha Wallace-Palomares for LA TACO

-On Sunday morning at 6 a.m., at least 35 people gathered in front of the Alameda St. entrance of the Edward R. Roybal Federal Building in downtown Los Angeles, and began a 24-hour fast in solidarity with the hunger strikes in ICE facilities across the country.
+On Sunday morning at 6 a.m., more than a dozen people gathered in front. of the Alameda St. entrance of the Edward R. Roybal Federal Building in downtown Los Angeles in solidarity with the hunger strikes in ICE facilities across the country.

 Demonstrators stood on both sidewalks in front of the building, making art, hanging banners, and recording and yelling at the outgoing vehicles leaving the facility.
 They demand the following: bond reform, improved conditions, adequate medical and mental health care, nutritious food, accountability for deaths, the right to organize and communicate, and to shut down Adelanto.